NanoCommons/user-handbook/docs/demonstration-cases/NInChI-demonstration-case.md

 ## Expected outcomes
 - Endorsement of NInChI by the IUPAC InChI Trust and the nano communities as an extension to the InChI standard for nanomaterials.
 - Integration of NInChI into the NanoCommons KnowledgeBase and first showcases for its usage in data search, specification of materials in report and input generation for modelling.

-<script src="/user-handbook/assets/js/annotater.js"></script>
-{% include site-annotater.html %}
-{% include page-annotater.html %}

 References
 {: .references-header }
-Lynch et al., 2020: Lynch I, Afantitis A, Exner T, Himly M, Lobaskin V, Doganis P, et al. Can an InChI for Nano Address the Need for a Simplified Representation of Complex Nanomaterials across Experimental and Nanoinformatics Studies?
+- Lynch et al., 2020: Lynch I, Afantitis A, Exner T, Himly M, Lobaskin V, Doganis P, et al. Can an InChI for Nano Address the Need for a Simplified Representation of Complex Nanomaterials across Experimental and Nanoinformatics Studies?
 Nanomaterials (Basel).
 2020 Dec 11;10(12).
 {: .references }